Queens of Archive is the sustainable fashion brand with great dresses you need to know

 So when we came across Queens of Archive, we hit the sartorial jackpot.

-Launched this year, Queens of Archive is quickly making a name for itself as a go-to for gorgeous dresses with a bohemian and rock ‘n’ roll feel.
+Launched last year, Queens of Archive is quickly making a name for itself as a go-to for gorgeous dresses with a bohemian and rock ‘n’ roll feel.
 Think vintage floral prints, disco mini dresses and flattering shapes.
 Created by Irish native Sarah Plunkett and Nicola Orme, the brand focuses on sustainability and transparency – two things needed in today’s turbulent fashion world.

 We chatted to Sarah and Nicola to find out more about their business, sustainable practices and fabulous clothes.